SpeedytheBunny/Speedy/README.md

-# Speedy
+© 2026 Speedy the Bunny.
+All rights reserved.
-Speedy the Bunny
+Unauthorized copying, modification, or redistribution is prohibited.